pdjr-signalk-plugins/ais-reporter/README.md

 > }

-To use this simple configuration you must supply appropriate values for *target_ip_address* and *target_port_number* and you may want to give the 'name' property a more meaningful value.
+To use this simple configuration you must supply appropriate values for *ip_address* and *port* and you may want to give the *name* property a more meaningful value.

-This minimal configuration will report the position of all vessels known to Signal K once every 5 minutes and associated static data once every 15 minutes.
+These values are typically supplied by a consolidation service when you subscribe as a service user.

-If you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the 'name', 'ipAddress' and 'port' properties then you can observe the plugin in action by opening a terminal window on the Signal K server and running the command `./udp_listen.pl 12345` from your system's plugin installation folder.
+If you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the *name*, *ipAddress* and *port* then you can observe the plugin in action by opening a terminal window on the Signal K server and running the command `./udp_listen.pl 12345` from your system's plugin installation folder.

 ### Plugin defaults

-As mentioned, the plugin uses some default property values and if we elaborate the minimal configuration discussed above with these defaults then we can get a clearer picture of how the configuration works.
+The minimal configuration described above will report the position of all vessels known to Signal K once every 5 minutes and associated static data once every 15 minutes.
+Received AIS data is expired after 15 minutes and no longer transmitted to the upstream host.

+These default timings can be overriden by specifying one or more of the *expiryInterval*, *positionUpdateInterval* and *staticUpdateInterval*.
+For example:
 > {
 > &nbsp;&nbsp;"configuration": {
-> &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,
+> &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 10,
-> &nbsp;&nbsp;&nbsp;&nbsp;"positionUpdateInterval": 5,
+> &nbsp;&nbsp;&nbsp;&nbsp;"positionUpdateInterval": 10,
-> &nbsp;&nbsp;&nbsp;&nbsp;"staticUpdateInterval": 15,
+> &nbsp;&nbsp;&nbsp;&nbsp;"staticUpdateInterval": 20,
 > &nbsp;&nbsp;&nbsp;&nbsp;"endpoints": [
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"name": "Local test endpoint",